CEO mindset: Vision with action is the key to growth

 Combined, they should be a guiding beacon supporting you as an owner in all areas of your business.
 From sales pitches, to social media marketing, to the way you engage with your customers or clients.
 If you’re consistently making decisions inline with your ultimate goals, it will assist with developing a strong brand and differentiate you from your competition.

 Your mission statement should also guide all those who join your organisation when it begins to scale.
 From contractors to employees at all levels.
-As author Simon Sinek said, “People don’t buy what you do, they buy why you do it.”
+As author Simon Sinek said,

 As the CEO is the ultimate decision maker, when it comes to setting a company’s vision.
 It’s important to plan ahead.
 Where do you want to be in five, ten, or 15 years?
 A CEO will consider all stakeholders, and have a clear understanding what enables the business to generate value.